 This is the type of article that shows notability.
 Now, there is no set number of articles needed to show notability.
 As such, I would advise finding as many as you can.
 Obviously, the more articles you have that talk about the topic in-depth, the more you can show that the topic is notable.

-Reliable Sources are something that are debated on a daily basis by Wikipedians.
-Basically, a source is considered reliable if it is from a published source that is trusted.
+Wikipedians debate reliable sources on a daily basis.
+Wikipedia considers a source reliable if it comes from a trusted publication.
 This means that the publication must have editorial control over its content (e.g., fact checkers) and it must be known as being reliable.

 As a general rule, simply familiarize yourself with sources used in other articles.
 Examples of reliable sources include: